-For comfortable budget accommodation in New Zealand, the BBH hostel chain is an option for those wanting basic comfort and privacy without a hotel price tag.
+A while back I wrote about comfortable budget accommodation in New Zealand, citing the BBH hostel chain as one option for those wanting basic comfort and privacy without a hotel price tag.
 Here I share one of my three favourites - Dorset House in Christchurch.

 Although classed as a backpacker hostel, the owners take pride in it being small and homely, which it is.
 If you imagine a big two-storey house with lots of bedrooms, a cosy lounge room and a log fire, then you've got the picture.
 Its location on the quieter fringes of the central city area also set it apart from other hostels which tend to position themselves nearer to the city centre but in less charming settings.